-The Plan is a single employer contributory defined benefit plan, covering former employees of the St. Johns River Power Park System (SJRPP).
-SJRPP was a coal-fired power plant jointly owned and operated by JEA (80% ownership interest) and Florida Power & Light (FPL) (20% ownership interest).
+The Plan is a single employer contributory defined benefit plan that covers former employees of the St. Johns River Power Park System (SJRPP).
+SJRPP previously operated a coal-fired power plant that was jointly owned and operated by JEA (80% ownership interest) and Florida Power & Light (FPL) (20% ownership interest).
+As part of the Asset Transfer Agreement with FPL related to the shutdown of SJRPP, JEA assumed all obligations of the Plan.
 The Plan provides for pension, death and disability benefits.
-The Plan is closed to new participants.
+As SJRPP will no longer have employees, the Plan will not have any new participants.
 The Plan is subject to provisions of Chapter 112, Florida Statutes and the oversight of the Florida Division of Retirement.
-A five member Pension Committee (Committee) governs the Plan.
-The Committee consist of a chairperson who is a Senior Leadership Team member designated by the JEA MD/CEO and four other members consisting of the JEA Controller, the JEA Treasurer, SJRPP Plant Manager, and an SJRPP Representative designated by the SJRPP Plant Manager.
-SJRPP has the right at any time, by the action of JEA, to amend any and all of the provisions of the Plan or terminate the Plan in its entirety with respect to itself or any participating affiliate.
-However, no amendment shall authorize or permit any part of the Plan funds to be diverted for purposes other than for the exclusive benefit of participants and their beneficiaries.
+A three member Pension Committee (Committee), made up of the JEA Treasurer (Chair), JEA Controller, and JEA Director of Energy Project Management and Joint Assets, governs the Plan.

-As of September 30, 2017, the Plan reported fiduciary net position available for benefits of \$152,797,764.
-The Plan had assets of \$153,074,232, which include investments of \$149,244,285, cash and cash equivalents of \$3,365,713, accrued interest and dividends of \$400,642, and receivable from brokers of \$63,592, offset by total liabilities of \$276,468.
+As of September 30, 2018, the Plan reported fiduciary net position available for benefits of \$170,664,780.
+The Plan had assets of \$171,038,609, which include investments of \$159,512,269, cash and cash equivalents of \$10,791,925, accrued interest and dividends of \$439,598, employee receivable of \$210,372, and receivable from brokers of \$84,445, offset by total liabilities of \$373,829.

-Membership in the Plan consisted of the following at October 1, 2017:
+Membership in the Plan consisted of the following at October 1, 2018:

-Inactive plan members or beneficiaries currently receiving benefits 309 Active participants 159 Inactive plan members entitled to but yet receiving benefits 54 Total participants 522
+Inactive plan members or beneficiaries currently receiving benefits 379 Active participants 5 Inactive plan members entitled to but not yet receiving benefits 85 Total participants 469